-Naturally occurring substance proves effective against deadly skin cancer in laboratory testsApril 10th, 2013 in Cancer /
+Naturally occurring substance proves effective against deadly skin cancer in laboratory testsApril 10, 2013 in Medicine & Health / Cancer

 For the first time, scientists have demonstrated the mechanism of action of gossypin, a naturally-occurring substance found in fruits and vegetables, as a treatment for melanoma, which causes the majority of deaths from skin cancer.